top of page

 Jan 183 min read

-Repair is a key component of all healthy, long term relationships- including romantic, familial, or relationships between friends.
+Why repair is important Repair is a key component of all healthy, long term relationships- including romantic, familial, or relationships between friends.
 Conflict is an unavoidable part of any relationship and leads to misunderstandings and hurt feelings.
 Conflict does not reflect on the strength of a relationship, and neither is it a sign of weakness or incompatibility- just two unique people navigating life together.
-What matters most is not avoiding conflict altogether (which is impossible), bu
+What matters most is not avoiding conflict altogether (

 Sayanti Bhattacharya MD